Asymptotic behaviour methods for the Heat Equation. Convergence to the Gaussian: The Cauchy Problem in for the Heat Equation

 The first question to be addressed by mathematicians is to find appropriate functional spaces to solve this problem and to prove that it is a well-posed problem in the sense of Hadamard's definition (existence, uniqueness and stability).
 In tackling such a problem we will be lucky enough to find a very explicit representation of the solution by means of the so-called ``fundamental solution'' procedure.

 {\bf Definition.} We call {\sl fundamental solution of the HE in $\RR^N$} the solution of the equation with initial data a ``Dirac delta'':

-In probabilistic terms, we start from a unit point mass distribution concentrated at the origin $x_0=0$, and we look for the way is expands with time according to the heat equation.
+In probabilistic terms, we start from a unit point mass distribution concentrated at the origin $x_0=0$, and we look for the way it expands with time according to the heat equation.

 {\bf Exercise 1.} (i) Prove by the method of Fourier Transform that the fundamental solution is given by the formula